MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/PayablesManagement.md

 - Multicurrency access

+> [!NOTE]
-*To print multicurrency versions of the posting journals, mark Include Multicurrency Info in the Posting Setup window.*
+> To print multicurrency versions of the posting journals, mark Include Multicurrency Info in the Posting Setup window.

 #### Overview of 1099 tracking options

 Your business might be required to track the purchases you make from some vendors and to send a 1099 statement that summarizes your expenditures at the end of the calendar year.

 You can automatically withhold a portion of the payments you make to vendors to submit to taxing authorities.
 To do so, you must designate the taxing authority as a “withholding vendor” using the Company Setup Options window (Administration \>\> Setup \>\> Company \>\> Company \>\> Options button).
 After you specify a withholding vendor, you can specify whether or not to automatically withhold a percentage of the payments you make to each of the vendors that you send 1099 statements to.
 See *Setting up vendor withholding options* for more information.

 The following points summarize additional options for working with 1099 statements.

 - You can print multiple types of 1099 statements for the same vendor.
 For example, you might need to print a 1099 MISC statement and a 1099 DIV statement for the same vendor, if you purchase goods or services from a vendor that is also a stockholder in your company and that receives dividends.

 - You can change box descriptions that are displayed in transaction entry windows, to make them easier to understand.
 Changing the box description won’t change the description printed on the 1099 statements.

 - You can change 1099 amounts.